ShaneSCalder/SimpleLayerOne/README.md

 ### Setting Up the JavaScript Client

 4. **Create a Project Folder**:
+- copy the test files into a new project
 - Create a folder for the client-side testing.
 - Place `testapi.js` and `testdata.json` inside this folder.